MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-task-scheduler.md

 |TaskExists|Checks whether a specific task exists.|[TaskScheduler.TaskExists(Guid) Method](methods-auto/taskscheduler/taskscheduler-taskexists-method.md)|
 |CancelTask|Cancels a scheduled task.|[TaskScheduler.CancelTask(Guid) Method](methods-auto/taskscheduler/taskscheduler-canceltask-method.md)|

 To set up a task, create codeunits that contain the logic that you want to run at a scheduled time.
-Once you have the codeunits, add code to the application that calls the CREATETASK method to schedule a task.
-The CREATETASK method can also specify the earliest date to run the task.
+Once you have the codeunits, add code to the application that calls the CreateTask method to schedule a task.
+The CreateTask method can also specify the earliest date to run the task.

 ## How task scheduler works